Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

-Jamal Murray and the rest of the Denver Nuggets match up versus the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.
+Jamal Murray and the rest of the Denver Nuggets face the Phoenix Suns in the NBA Playoffs on Friday, at 10:00 PM ET.

-If you'd like to make predictions on Murray's performance, we look at his available prop bets, using stats and trends, below.
+With prop bets available for Murray, let's break down some stats and trends to help you find good wagers.

 Jamal Murray Prop Bets vs. the Suns